itserik0/jumpstart-workshop/content/html/embedding-things.md

 It is a good practice to include a title attribute for the ```<iframe>```.
 This is used by screen reader users to describe the content of the iframe.

 The ```allow``` attribute is currently experimental and only supported by Chromium-based browsers.
-It lets you allow allowlist specific features like letting the iframe access to the accelerometer, the battery information, the camera, or in this case to go full screen.
+It lets you allowlist specific features like letting the iframe access to the accelerometer, the battery information, the camera, or in this case to go full screen.
 There are more than 25 available flags.

 ### Audio